hermit-os/kernel/README.md

   sudo apt-get install qemu-system-x86 nasm texinfo libmpfr-dev libmpc-dev libgmp-dev libisl-dev flex bison
 ```

-## Building and testing HermitCore within a virtual machine
+## Building and testing HermitCore as multi-kernel within a virtual machine

 0. Please make sure that you cloned this repository and all its submodules.
 1. To configure the system, run the *configure* script in the directory, which contains this *README*.